Logiqx/gps-details/docs/devices/motion/rate/README.md

 #### Windfoiling Tests

-The windfoiling tests are intended to provide insight into the capture of changes to acceleration and deceleration (aja jerk), due to pumping and other factors.
+The windfoiling tests are intended to provide insight into the capture of changes to acceleration and deceleration (aka jerk), due to pumping and other factors.
 The test session was on a day with very light winds, so there was a lot of pumping required to get up onto the foil.

 The purpose of this particular test was to determine if there is any difference in behavior between motions logging at 1 / 5 / 10 Hz.
 It is clear from the data that there are insights to be gleaned from the 5 Hz and 10 Hz data, not relating to board speed per-se but including things like arm motion.

-Follow this [link](windfoiling/README.md) for the full details of the walking tests.
+Follow this [link](windfoiling/README.md) for the full details of the windfoiling tests.